pengowray/ft8play/README.md

 - Base Frequency (default 500 Hz).
 FT8 audio output will range from the base frequency to about 50 Hz above it.
 1000 Hz is sometimes used as the default base frequency for certain applications, but 500 Hz is the default because it made for more pleasant listening while developing this.
 - Sample Rate: the number of audio samples per second in your generated audio signal.
 12000 Hz is the default.
 44100 Hz is CD quality.
 If you set the base frequency to more than about half the sample rate, you'll get fun aliasing effects.
 - "Play at Next 15s Slot" is an awkwardly named button which waits until the next FT8 window begins before playing audio.
 It's based on your device's clock.
 Please drop a message or a pull request if you know javascript and have a way of getting a precise time from somewhere on the internet (ala [time.is](https://time.is/)), or if you have an idea for a more consise name for this button.
-- Stop Audio, stops the audio playing unless you've encoded another message while it was playing because I haven't fixed that bug yet.
-- "Decoded:" — Takes your encoded messages and decodes it again so you can check it's the same.
-This turns red if your encoded message text does not exactly match your input message.
-Currently for standard message types only.
-(In the [preview release](https://pengowray.github.io/ft8play/preview/) it's red for an error, orange if it doesn't match, and it now gives you a message with the error or warning.)

 Message input formats:
 - A standard FT8 message such as CQ, signal report, acknowledgement.
 Example: `CQ AA9GO QF22`.
 If FT8_lib fails to encode the text as a standard message, then ft8play attempts to encode it as a free text payload.
 FT8_lib does not yet support certain FT8 message types such as DXpedition mode and contests.
 Click the example messages at the bottom of the page to test different messages.
 (Note: The preview release does not currently automatically fall back to free text so they need to be entered as below)